-Additions to irrevocable trusts.
-If an addition has been made after September 25, 1985, to an irrevocable trust, the termination of any interest in the trust may be subject in part to the GST tax.
-Additions include constructive additions described in Regs. section 26.2601-1(b)(1)(v).
+If the settlor is (or was at death) a Then the address is: Internal Revenue Service Center Resident U.S. citizen or resident alien Cincinnati, OH 45999 Resident U.S. citizen or resident alien (private delivery service) 201 W. Rivercenter Blvd.
+Covington, KY 41011 Nonresident U.S. citizen or alien Philadelphia, PA 19255, USA trust, the termination of any interest in the trust may be subject in part to the GST tax.
+Additions include constructive additions described in Regulations section 26.2601-1(b)(1)(v).